Chinnadurai-Android-Flutter/Animation-List-View/README.md

     </AnimationLayout>
 ```
 3.Set the color of each item.
-It needs to be set on the getView method of your adapter calling `setFlabbyColor` from `FlabbyLayout`:
+It needs to be set on the getView method of your adapter calling `setAnimationLayoutColor` from `AnimationLayout`:

 ```java
     @Override